WolframResearch/WolframClientForPython/docs/intro.rst

     ]

 .. note::
-    By default, :wl:`APIFunction` formats output as string :wl:`InputForm` which is not always suited for interoperability with Python.
-For better inter-operability JSON is preferable. :wl:`WXF` is an other versatile option.
+    By default, :wl:`APIFunction` formats output as string :wl:`InputForm`, which is not always suited for interoperability with Python.
+For better interoperability, JSON is preferable. :wl:`WXF` is another versatile option.

 Deploy the API as a cloud object named `api/private/xsquared`: